-The system board can only be used with an analog video monitor.
+The VGA port is used for connecting a VGA monitor.
 Connect the monitor's 15-pin D-shell cable connector to the VGA port (Blue) at location CN2.
-If your monitor supports analog video but does not have a 15-pin D-shell connector, see your monitor dealer for the adapter or optional cable.
-After you plug the monitor cable into the VGA port, gently tighten the cable screws to hold the connector in place.
-Some monitors have a switch that chooses between analog and TTL (or digital) operation.
-If your monitor has such a switch, set it for analog.
+After you plug the monitor's cable connector into the VGA port, gently tighten the cable screws to hold the connector in place.